 Plus, you learn how to work with what you have.
 Instead of spending money all the time as a solution, you may find that you can fix something so you can use it again, DIY instead of hiring someone, or just simply do without and be content with that decision.

-How to proceed after the no spend period ends
+How to proceed after the no spend day or week ends

 This is an important period.
 You don't want to fall back into any bad spending habits or go on a shopping binge to make up for several days without spending anything.